ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping-custom-filtering/index.md

 ---
-title: "Row Grouping - Filtering Groups"
+title: "Row Grouping - Custom Group Filtering"
 enterprise: true
 ---

-This section shows how to customise Row Group filtering - such as providing different filters on the group columns than the underlying columns.
+This section shows how to customise row group filtering - such as providing different filters on the group columns than the underlying columns.

 ## Custom Group Column Filtering